-To procure these papers, a student must contact the high school main office between 8:10 AM and 2:30 PM.
-[PREFERABLY IN THE AFTERNOON].
+To procure these papers, a student must contact the high school main office [PREFERABLY IN THE AFTERNOON].

 DISCIPLINE POLICY

 It is our aim to develop a kind of discipline which will give youth an opportunity to participate in a democratic environment and yet be able to assert a certain amount of self-control.
 We classify this as self-discipline.
 However, we all know that some students are unable to develop and assert self or internal discipline; therefore, a method of external discipline must be enforced.